Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 * [Helm](https://docs.helm.sh/using_helm/#quickstart-guide)
 * Kubernetes cluster (cloud, on-premise, or local via [minikube](https://kubernetes.io/docs/setup/minikube/))

-## Helm Chart Location

-Helm supports installing charts in [a number of ways](https://docs.helm.sh/helm/#helm-install).
-A Helm chart can be used in a variety of formats and locations; packaged, unpackaged, accessed via a remote URL or even in a chart repository.
-The `xap` and `insightedge` Helm charts are provided as unpackaged charts in the `<home directory>/tools/kubernetes/charts` folder.
-All of the commands described here should be executed from that folder.
-If you prefer to store the chart in an alternate location, you must specify the path to the chart so that Helm can locate it.

 This topic describes how to do basic and intermediate-level deployment tasks for the data grid and InsightEdge using simple Helm commands.
 You can perform these tasks using a Kubernetes minikube, because you only need a single node.

 {{%tip%}}